ManavalanG/UniProt-genome-annotations-hg19/README.md

 # Processing pipeline:

-1. Uses [liftOver](http://genome.ucsc.edu/cgi-bin/hgLiftOver) tool for conversion of hg38 to hg19 coordinates.
+1. Use [liftOver](http://genome.ucsc.edu/cgi-bin/hgLiftOver) tool for conversion of hg38 to hg19 coordinates.
 Note: If you are interested in excecuting the script, download [chain file](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/liftOver/hg38ToHg19.over.chain.gz) and store it in [settings_files directory](settings_files).
 It is not provided here due to license concerns.
 2. Fix formatting issues in resulting Bed files